-With a complex history of crowdfund campaigns, unreliable drones, delayed shipping and unhappy customers, Extreme Fliers are back again on Indiegogo.
-This time the product is Micro Drone 4.0 and once again the campaign is not as honest as we would have hoped.
+With a complex history of crowdfund campaigns, , delayed shipping and unhappy customers, Extreme Fliers are again on Indiegogo.
+This time the product is Micro Drone 4.0 and the campaign is far from honest.

 But with the introduction of far more complexity into this little drone, are Extreme Fliers capable of producing a reliable and successful product this time, and to deliver it on time?